vibansal/HapCUT2/utilities/README.md

 A switch error is defined as a position where the phase is switched from that of the previous heterozygous SNV, when compared to the reference haplotype.
 Two switch errors in a row are instead counted as a mismatch error, a single position where the phase differs from the reference haplotype.

-The flat error is an alternative metric to the dual metric of switch/mismatch errors.
-It is the minimum hamming distance between the two assembled haplotypes (for a given block) and the reference haplotype.
+We use "flat error" to refer to an alternative metric to the dual metric of switch/mismatch errors.
+The flat error count is the minimum hamming distance between the two assembled haplotypes (for a given block) and the reference haplotype.
 In general, this metric is thought to penalize switch errors far too harshly.
 It may be of interest for a dataset with extremely low incidence of long switch errors.